alexrutar/vs/README.md

 ```
 Otherwise, the function is in [functions/vs.fish](functions/vs.fish) and the completions are in [completions/vs.fish](completions/vs.fish) and you can just install them manually.

-You also need to install [Obsession.vim](https://github.com/tpope/vim-obsession) and add the following (Neo)Vim contents to your `.vimrc` or `init.vim`:
+You also need to configure (Neo)Vim.
+First install [Obsession.vim](https://github.com/tpope/vim-obsession), and then add the following (Neo)Vim contents to your `.vimrc` or `init.vim`:
 ```
 command -nargs=1 -complete=custom,ListVSessions VSave Obsess $VS_SESSION_DIR/<args>.vim
 function ListVSessions(A,L,P)
     return system("vs _list_all")
 endfun
 ```
-Note that this assumes that fish is your default shell in Vim.
+Note that this assumes that fish is your default shell in (Neo)Vim.
 If not, replace the third line with
 ```
-    return system("fish -c 'vs list'")
+    return system("fish -c 'vs _list_all'")
 ```
-which will make the autocompletion somewhat slower.
+though this will likely make the autocompletion a bit slower.

 ## Dependencies
 You need the tools [fzf](https://github.com/junegunn/fzf) and [fd](https://github.com/sharkdp/fd) accessible on your `PATH`.